gramineproject/gramine/Documentation/pal/host-abi.rst

 PAL as loader
 -------------

-Regardless of the actual implementation, we require PAL to be able to load ELF-format binaries as executables or dynamic libraries and perform the necessary dynamic relocation.
+Each PAL implementation must support loading and dynamic relocation of ELF-format executables and dynamic libraries.
 PAL needs to look up all unresolved symbols in loaded binaries and resolve the ones matching the names of PAL APIs.
 PAL does not and will not resolve other unresolved symbols, so the loaded libraries and executables must resolve them afterwards.

 After loading the binaries, PAL needs to load and interpret the manifest files.
 The manifest syntax is described in :doc:`../manifest-syntax`.